Financial Aid Policies at Colorado Mountain College

 You must be enrolled in an eligible degree seeking program at CMC.
 If you are unsure, please reach out to Financial Aid.
 Also know that each program lists in the description of the program if it is not eligible for Title IV aid.
 Additionally, each class that you register for and take MUST go towards your eligible program.
 If the class does not go towards your program, you can not pay for it using Title IV aid.
 Please reach out to your Academic Advisor with questions on if your class fits in your program.

-Estimating Expected Family Contribution (EFC) for Student Aid
+Estimating Student Aid Index (SAI) for Student Aid

-The Department of Education uses information from your FAFSA to perform a need analysis and determine your Expected Family Contribution (EFC).
-CMC then subtracts the EFC from your Cost of Attendance (COA) to calculate the amount of need-based financial aid you are eligible to receive.
+The Department of Education uses information from your FAFSA to perform a need analysis and determine your Student Aid Index (SAI).
+CMC then subtracts the SAI from your Cost of Attendance (COA) to calculate the amount of need-based financial aid you are eligible to receive.

 CMC will assemble a financial aid package and send you a shopping sheet outlining the types and amounts of aid available to you along with the estimated educational costs at CMC.
 You may accept all, part, or none of this financial aid package.